Ask the Expat

 Making contacts in Asia before you leave home is another essential step to ensure a smooth transition to your host country if you plan to live there long-term.
 Regardless of what you plan to do, contacting other expatriates ahead of time can be beneficial.
 You can do so through a professional organization or your future boss, an expatriate club, a student exchange program, or a language school.
 Getting in touch with peers beforehand allows you to get a heads-up on what is new, what to look out for, and how to prepare.

 You can ask other members of the expatriate club about their experiences when they first arrived and any hints, tips, or advice they may have.
-Your host university or language school can put you in touch with other international students who have already spent a semester abroad or other language teachers in the same city or province who can tell you about their experiences.
-You save a lot of time by making initial contacts before your arrival.
+Your host university or language school can put you in touch with other international students who have already spent a semester abroad or other language teachers in the same city or province who can provide essential inside information about their experiences.
+You save a lot of time by making initial contacts before your arrival, which is increasingly possible through online social media, expatriate forums, and websites.
 In addition, once you get to your new destination, it is easy to follow up with the contacts you made and meet people in person.
-That way, you have an instant (albeit tenuous) support network to solidify and expand as you settle down in your host country.
+That way, you have an instant support network to solidify and expand as you settle in your host country.

 It is not only natural to seek familiar contacts in an unfamiliar land, but expatriates are also a great source of information, contacts, help, and friendship.
 Generally, it is often much easier at first to make friends with other foreigners than to meet the locals, partly because of the different language and culture.
-In part because you already have something in common with other expatriates: you all live as foreigners in Asia and are trying to make the best of your stay.
+In part because you already have something in common with other expatriates: you all live as foreigners in Asia.
+You all naturally are trying to make the best of your stay.
+Frankly, you are often in survival mode at first.
 As time passes and you become better adapted to your new destination and better understand the local culture and language, you will meet more local people.
 You will be more confident in your interactions.

 Tip #7: Prepare for a Different Way of Life